seanjiangsh/astro-portfolio/src/content/legal/privacy.md

 ### Cookies

 I do not track, analyze, or share data through cookies.
 However some of my demo projects uses cookies solely for user authentication purposes.
-These cookies are essential for the functionality of our website.
+These cookies are essential for the functionality of this website.

 You can set your browser to refuse cookies or to alert you when cookies are being sent.
-However, some parts of our website may not function properly without cookies.
+However, some parts of this website may not function properly without cookies.

 ### Third-Party Links

-Our website may contain links to other websites.
+This website may contain links to other websites.
 I am not responsible for the privacy practices of these other sites.
 I encourage you to read their privacy policies.

 ### Children's Privacy

-Our website is not intended for children under the age of [13/16].
+This website is not intended for children under the age of 13.
 I do not knowingly collect personal information from children under this age.

 ### Policy Changes